Homelite UT26HBV - 400 CFM Gas Handheld Blower Vac

 The following charts are provided to give you an idea how the key specs of the Homelite UT26HBV compare with similar leaf blowers.

-- When compared to other gas-powered handheld blowers, the Homelite UT26HBV stands out due to its lower weight: just 9.5 lbs.
+- Among other gas-powered handheld blowers, the Homelite UT26HBV can be considered light, weighing only 9.5 lbs.
 Should weight be a deciding factor, the Stihl BG 50 is worth a look at just 7.9 lbs.

-- Upon exiting the nozzle, the air can reach speeds of up to 150 MPH, which is on the lower end for gas-powered handheld blowers.
+- Maxing out at 150 MPH, this blower ranks on the lower end in terms of air speed for gas-powered handheld blowers.
 For the fastest air speed in this category, you may want to consider the Poulan Pro PPBV25, which can expell air at a velocity that can reach 230 MPH.

-- The Homelite UT26HBV delivers air at a rate of 400 CFM (cubic feet per minute), placing it towards the bottom of the range for gas-powered handheld blowers.
+- With an airflow capacity of 400 CFM (Cubic Feet per Minute), the Homelite UT26HBV falls towards the lower spectrum among gas-powered handheld blowers.
 For the highest air volume, you may want to have a look at the Ryobi JET FAN RY25AXB, which boasts with 520 CFM.

 Price comparison

-As you can see from these interactive charts, when compared to other blower vacs, the Homelite UT26HBV is on the average side of the price range.
+As you can see from these interactive charts, when compared to other blower vacs, the Homelite UT26HBV is on the cheap side of the price range.

 - Cruise control